-- With respect to the TRS investment portfolio, the Board supports the Managers' and investment funds' use of responsible contractors, subject in all cases to the Managers' and investment funds' obligation to satisfy their fiduciary duties.
+With respect to the TRS investment portfolio, the Board supports the Managers' and investment funds' use of responsible contractors, subject in all cases to the Managers' and investment funds' obligation to satisfy their fiduciary duties.
 A "responsible contractor" is a contractor or subcontractor who: (1) has the relevant experience and expertise to perform the required work; (2) provides workers with fair wages and fair benefits as evidenced by payroll and employee records; and (3) is not debarred by a municipal, state or federal government.
 Fair wages depend on local practices and market factors, the scope and complexity of the project, comparable job or trade classifications, and would include all compensation required by applicable local, state, or federal laws.
-Fair benefits include but are not limited to employer-paid family health care coverage, retirement benefits, employee safety training programs and/or apprenticeship programs. - The System is exposed to currency risk through its investment program.
+Fair benefits include but are not limited to employer-paid family health care coverage, retirement benefits, employee safety training programs and/or apprenticeship programs.
+Additionally, TRS and the Board prefer a position of neutrality where there is a legitimate attempt under the National Labor Relations Act by a labor organization to organize workers employed in the construction, maintenance, operation, or services owned by an entity in which TRS is invested.

+The System is exposed to currency risk through its investment program.
 Over long periods of time, currency movements do not add significant returns to the portfolio.
 Board delegated discretion allows Staff to hedge this risk or seek return from this risk by employing active currency management.
 TRS utilizes unhedged benchmarks and does not require its Managers to hedge the currency exposure in their portfolios.